mfkimbell/high-level-system-design-exercise-notes-2/README.md

 ## SQL basics refresher

 Remember to mention I use ORMs a lot, and I use some AI tools to help craft raw SQL queries when i have to, but we don't normally write RAW SQL since we use entity framwork core and I also like using SQLalchemy.
+However, I am pretty comfortable with PostgreSQL/AWS RDS and MongoDB/DynamoDB and recently used CockroachDB which is a cloud based Postgres database.

 ```sql
 SELECT